theOehrly/Fast-F1/docs/api_reference/jolpica.rst

   - Only some combinations of filter parameters are possible and those vary for each API endpoint.
 FastF1 does not impose restrictions on these combinations as the relationships are fairly complex.
-Instead, an :class:`~fastf1.ergast.interface.ErgastInvalidRequestError` will be returned in such a case.
+Instead, an :class:`~fastf1.exceptions.ErgastInvalidRequestError` will be raised in such a case.
 The exception will contain the error response of the server.